esrath99/Customer-Churn-Prediction/README.md

 **Handling Imbalanced Data**: Since the dataset has an imbalance between churn and non-churn classes, the Synthetic Minority Oversampling Technique (SMOTETomek) is employed to balance the data

+**Algorithms**: Multiple machine learning models, including Decision Tree, XGBoost, and AdaBoost, are used in this project.

+**Result**: The AdaBoost Classifier provided the highest accuracy among the models.
+This model achieved an accuracy of 79.73%.

 # Technologies Used: